 Place your hand flat on top of the chicken breast and cut through horizontally, without slicing all the way through.
 Open the chicken up like a book.
 Rub the chicken with a drizzle of olive oil and a pinch of salt and pepper.
 Transfer the chicken to the second oven tray lined with baking paper and top with the leek and feta mixture.
-Bake until the chicken is cooked through, 6-10 minutes.
+Bake until the chicken is cooked through, 6-10 minutes (depending on thickness).

 When the chicken has about 5 minutes of cook time remaining, return the frying pan to a medium-high heat with a drizzle of olive oil.
 Add the green beans and cook, tossing, until tender, 4-5 minutes.